Sansevieria (Dracaena) trifasciata var. Laurentii

 Are you struggling to find the answer to your specific plant issue?
-Book a 1-to-1 video call with Joe Bagley, the website's friendly author, to overcome and address your niggling problem!
+Book a 1-to-1 video call with THE HOUSEPLANT DOCTOR™, the website's friendly author, to overcome and address your niggling problem!
 Available on iMessage, WhatsApp, Facebook Messenger & more.

-The ukhouseplants saying, 'drenches between droughts' strongly applies to all Sansevieria species.
-Not only will continuous soil moisture destroy their root systems, it'll also breakdown the adventitious growths (new leaves) that'll develop beneath the soil line.
+The ukhouseplants saying, 'drenches between droughts', strongly applies to your Sansevieria.
+Not only will continuous soil moisture destroy their root systems, it'll also breakdown the new leaves from emerging from under the soil via their rhizomes (root-stems).
 Allow all of the soil to thoroughly dry out in between waters in the growing period, reducing this further in the autumn and winter.
 Under-watering symptoms include a weakened grey stem, yellowing leaves, little to no growth and dry, crispy patches forming on the leaf edges; these issues are usually caused by too much light/heat or forgetfulness.
 Remember, the brighter the location, the more watering you'll need to do.
 Over-watering symptoms include a weakened grey stem, leaves that have a rotten base, no new growth, yellowing leaves and plant death.
 The differences between under and over-watering are very similar, with a rotten root ball stopping the plant soak up vital moisture and nutrients, leaving you with wilted grey leaves.

 This is not a necessity; however, a quick hose down from time to time will hydrate the leaves and wash away dust or potential pests.

-Supplement every six weeks using either a 'Cactus & Succulent' or a 'Houseplant' labelled fertiliser.
-As Sansevieria naturally grow in nutrient-leached soils, forgetfulness of regular fertilisations won't be a serious detriment to their health.
-Never directly apply a 'Ready-to-Use' (RTU) without a pre-water first as this may lead to the burning or roots.
+While using a diluted concentrate fertiliser, feed every two months using either a 'Cactus & Succulent' or a 'Houseplant' labelled fertiliser.
+As Sansevieria naturally grow in nutrient-leached soils, irregular feeding won't be a serious problem to their health.
+Never directly apply a 'Ready-to-Use' (RTU) without a pre-water first as this may lead to the burning or roots though!

 Curled leaves and dried brown edges are the result of too little water and over-exposure to the sun.
 Although Sansevieria can naturally do well in sun-filled locations, those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
-Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the Spring to wrap the roots around moister soil.
+Prolonged exposure will significantly speed the process of dehydration, so consider transplantation into a bigger pot in the spring to wrap the roots around moister soil.
+The image above shows before & after being treated for sun scorch.

 Directly pinpointing yellow leaves is rather hard due to the many different issues that could be at fault.
 Problems include watering-related abuse, too much or too little light, and fertilisation issues.
 If you'd like to speak to ukhouseplants regarding this issue, don't be afraid to book a 1-to-1 call with Joe Bagley to help guide you the process!